 Collection System ImprovementsSLCDPU has begun a major effort to repair and rehabilitate many pipelines throughout the city that collect and deliver wastewater to the Facility for treatment.
 Over the next several years, SLCDPU will be making more than $200 million in needed improvements to this collection system.

 People don’t really think about the water they use and how it is returned to the environment in a responsible manner.
 It takes a lot of effort to “Make it Pure.”
-That is why SLCDPU has created the “Make It Pure” initiative to educate people about what it takes to capture and treat wastewater, why they must use water wisely, and to think about what they are putting in their sinks and toilets.
-By doing a few simple things it will ensure we have a sustainable future and help us all save money.
+That is why SLCDPU has created the “Make It Pure” initiative to educate people about what it takes to capture and treat wastewater, why we must use water wisely, and to think about what we are putting in our sinks and toilets.
+By doing a few simple things we can help it will Make it Pure, protect the environment, lower the cost of wastewater collection and treatment, and help us all save money.